cor215/Portfolio_Project/README.md

 # Portfolio_Projects
+Author_: Christian Omar Rosado

 ## Mortality Rates Over Time for 122 U.S. Cities

-In this personal project, I analyzed mortality rates for 122 U.S cities and identifyed signals displayling spikes above a three-sigma threashold.
+In this personal project, I analyzed mortality rates for 122 U.S cities and identifyed signals with significant spikes above a three-sigma threashold.
 I also applied a clustering algorithm to group cities with similar mortality rates over time into four clusters.
 These clusters better visualize and summarize trends for mortality rates across the U.S.

 ## Analysis and Results